Family research in Petina, Campania, Italy

 S. NICOLA DI BARI – P.zza Umbertoi

-For our experience, if you plan to come here to visit Petina, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Petina we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. I would like to have help because I think there is a mistake in the name of my great-great grandmother.
 I wonder about the cost and would appreciate a quote.
 My grandfather was Francesco Solimeno and his wife was Maria Russo.
 Francesco left Petina in approximately 1895.
 My grandmother gave birth to my oldest uncle, Nicolo (sp) in February of 1896 in Petina.
 When grandpa had saved enough money, he went back to Petina, (I think) and brought his little family to the United States of America.
 My grandmother’s mother (Angelina Rufrano Russo) also came but I don’t know exactly when.
 She lived with her son, Rafael Russo in Ogden, Utah, Weber, Utah.
 My grandpa worked in the steel mills in Pueblo, Pueblo, Colorado, USA.
 My Uncle Nic moved to Ogden, Utah to work for the Union Pacific Railway in about 1920.
 My Dad, Guiseppe (Joseph) Salimeno, (the spelling of the surname had been changed) came to visit his oldest brother in the mid-1920s and met my mother.
 They fell in love and married in 1928.
 I think I am related to the Russo’s, the Rufrano’s, the Zito’s, and many more.
 There are wonderful resources in my city through the Church of Jesus Christ of Latter Day Saints, but they are hesitant to look at Italian.
 I hope you can help me.